Down is a prized commodity for the outdoor equipment industry. Every year, hundreds of tonnes of it are processed, from millions of ducks and geese.

 Before these standards were developed, no auditing was done at farm level, so this is a great step forward.
 The difference between the standards is the depth of audits around parent farms.
 Parent farms are where birds are raised to produce eggs.
 This is where the highest risk for live-plucking occurs, as animals live there up to four years.

-The TDS and the Down Codex are stricter standards and guarantee that down is not from live-plucked or force-fed animals.
+The TDS and the Down Codex are strict standards and guarantee that down is not from live-plucked or force-fed animals.
 Parent farm audits are compulsory for all larger farms.

 What to buy